 - To the extent that Pace allows outside individuals onto campus for events such as lectures, conferences, or athletics events, Safety and Security shall be responsible for monitoring/enforcing the capacity limits and other proper protocols, such as social distancing.

-- Safety and Security will ask all visitors prior to entry to complete an online screening questionnaire, that includes questions such as:
+- Safety and Security will ask all visitors prior to entry to complete an online screening questionnaire.

 - On at least a weekly basis, Emergency Management shall review activities from the prior week and along with Safety and Security, and University Health Care, assess any areas in need of new or increased protocols to ensure a safe environment.